COVID-19 Frequently Asked Questions

 Use a desktop computer to search for a specific question.
 Using Windows, hold down "CTRL" and press the "F" key.
 On a Mac, hold down "Command" and press "F." A search bar will appear.

-In cooperation with Governor Kay Ivey's Office, we have created these Safer at Home Frequently Asked Questions addressing the most-asked questions related to the latest emergency order from State Health Officer Dr. Scott Harris which goes into effect March 28 at 5:00 p.m.
+In cooperation with Governor Kay Ivey's Office, we have created these Stay at Home Frequently Asked Questions for Individuals and FAQs for Businesses addressing the most-asked questions related to the latest emergency order (Spanish version) from State Health Officer Dr. Scott Harris which went into effect April 4 at 5:00 p.m.

 Tables of Contents

 - Numbers Reported

 - Closings and Canceling Activities

 A: Human coronaviruses were first identified in the mid-1960s.
 Seven sub-groups are known to infect people, including several that cause the common cold.
 MERS-CoV (which causes Middle East Respiratory Syndrome), SARS-CoV (which causes severe acute respiratory syndrome), and the 2019 novel coronavirus infect animals and have evolved to make people sick.